Bridgewater Bridge: Fifth bridge

 Between 2001 and 2005, the Australian Government set aside $100 million towards the replacement of the Bridgewater Bridge, soon after the Tasmanian Government decided to build the replacement to the south of the existing bridge.
 However, after years of inaction the State government has encountered some heritage issues with replacing the bridge and is to be replaced as part of the final stage of the Brighton Bypass and Midland Highway upgrade.

-Towards the end of 2010, the State government released plans for a new Derwent River crossing, next to the existing bridge.
+Towards the end of 2010, the State government released plans for a new River Derwent crossing, next to the existing bridge.
 The new bridge would carry the Midland Highway and the old bridge will be left open for rail, pedestrian and local traffic.
 While the Bridgewater Bridge is recognised as being limited in its ability to perform the function of the Midland Highway, it also has important heritage values and is recognised as a landmark in the area.

 In March 2016, Infrastructure Tasmania published its review of a design and cost estimate for the construction of a replacement structure for the existing Bridgewater Bridge, which considered various options for a replacement structure and provided advice as to the most feasible crossing solution.
 As part of the 2018–19 federal budget, the Australian Government announced a $461 million grant towards the construction of a new Bridgewater Bridge, representing 80 per cent of the expected total construction cost.
 The Tasmanian Government is expected to contribute $115 million.
 Construction was expected to commence in 2019; however, following independent assessment of the project by Infrastructure Australia in July 2019, the evaluation identified a range of issues, which may add to costs and require further work to address, and recommended that the Tasmanian Government revise its business case.
 The project was scheduled to start design and approvals in 2019, with the design to be agreed by the end of 2020.
 Substantive construction was expected to commence in 2022 and completion was targeted in 2024.

 The project scope also included re-configuration of the interchanges at Granton and Bridgewater to provide grade-separated access.

 The bridge officially opened to traffic on the evening of 1 June 2025, following a community walk over the bridge earlier that day.
 The first vehicle to cross the bridge was a vintage 1910 Star Roadster, carrying two women, Margaret McMaster and Barbara Jones, who were present at the previous bridge's opening in 1946.

 The bridge includes two fixed speed cameras and two electronic variable-message signs.